Distance: 92 km.

 Description: On this stretch the Salish Sea Marine Trail duplicates the central route of the Gulf Islands Marine Trail, running east and north of Salt Spring Island then along Trincomali Channel through False Narrows to Nanaimo.
 There are a multitude of side routes, possible, of course, with one being the inside route along the west side of Salt Spring Island through Sansum Narrows, as well as side routes through Stuart Channel taking in possibly the communities of Chemainus and Ladysmith.
 These locations are also prime day kayaking trips from the marine trail launch sites, as are many of the locations through Swanson Channel on the east side of Salt Spring Island.
 The camping options here are a mix of Gulf Islands National Reserve and BC Parks campgrounds, with the notable addition of Tent Island thanks to the Penelakut First Nation making it available for public use for a fee.
 The waters here can be generally described as some of the most placid on the Pacific coast of North America, though attention should be paid to strong currents in channels and select locations and to the high number of ferries and other marine traffic at key locations, particularly Swanson Channel.

 The BC Marine Trails sets safety standards for coastal travel.
 Our maximum distance between campsites is 12 nautical miles.
-If the distance is greater than 12 nm this distance is red-flagged.
-If a distance is greater than 8 nm (our optimal distance) between campsites and less than 12 nm this distance is yellow-flagged.
+Our optimal distance between campsites is between 8 and 12 nm.
+Please read our disclaimer for safety and risks.

 The Gulf Islands feature some incredible shoreline and in particular fretted sandstone that has eroded over the eons into remarkable honeycomb patterns and other formations.
 Sea birds and sea mammals abound, so expect a wide selection of seals, sea lions, eagles and even the occasional orca and humpback.
 The shoreline is a pleasant mix of arbutus, Garry oak, Douglas-fir and other trees as well as unique vegetation that thrives in the dry Mediterranean climate of the Gulf Islands.